luciusmagn/lambdas-and-logos/book.typ

 Which we can further improve by inserting some small comments and appropriate whitespace:#footnote[
     It is arguable, how much commenting we need.
 Often, the answer I would provide is "as little as necessary".
     Overcommenting is a newbie mistake - we need to strike a balance.
-Formatting is very important also.
+Formatting is important too.
     We will discuss this in later on in this book
 ]#footnote[